tobias727/dex-arb-trader/README.md

     1. REST API to Binance **after** eth_sendBundle successful tx (TODO: add note why - very little slippage on Binance observed)
 - Risk management:
     - Failed bundles are not executed on-chain and do not consume gas.
 Remaining risk is Binance slippage (ref. to note)
+    - Slippage in Binance was found to be positive compared to setup with parallel execution on average

 ## Next Steps
 - Increase number of exchanges (CEX + DEX)